sangwa/eco-tha/README.md

 The task specification states that the solution should be a "production ready code complete with all necessary tests".
 However no specific acceptance criteria or expected coverage is mentioned.

-This solution provides a few very basic tests and the code is organized to be easily testable.
+This solution comes with a few very basic tests and the code is organized to be easily testable.
 Without the requirement of tests the basic functionality required could be implemented as a single page script in under one hour.
-On the other hand I don't really see the point to provide any extensive test coverage, since writing unit tests for every function and devising the end to end tests with necessary infrastructure would have probably taken two to three times more time than already spend on this solution, and honestly I don't think this is really in the scope.
+On the other hand I don't really see the point to provide any extensive test coverage, since writing unit tests for every function and devising end to end tests with necessary infrastructure would have probably taken two to three times longer than already spend on this solution, and honestly I don't think this is really in the scope.
 More details on testing are provided in the section on the Follow Up Questions below.

 ## Follow Up Questions